emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 **Note:** ensure both domains and callback URLs are listed in `Allowed Web Origins` and `Allowed Callback URLs` respectively.

 ## Test Authentication
 After applying Ambassador Pro and the `tenants.yaml` file, Ambassador Pro should be configured to authenticate with your IDP.

 You can use any service to test this.
-From a web browser, attempt to access your service e.g. `http://domain1.example.com/httpbin/`.
-You should be redirected to an Auth0 login page.
+From a web browser, attempt to access your service e.g. `http://domain1.example.com/httpbin/`, and you should be redirected to an Auth0 login page.
 Log in using your credentials and you should be redirected to your application.

-Test SSO by attempting to access the application from a different tab.
+Next, test SSO by attempting to access the application from a different tab.
 You should be sent to your application without being redirected to Auth0.

 ## Configure Access Controls
 By default, Ambassador Pro will require all requests be authenticated before passing through.
 If some services or resources do not require authentication, Ambassador Pro allows for you to configure which services you want authenticated.
 This is done with the `Policy` custom resource definition.

+This is an example policy for the `httpbin` service defined in the [YAML instalation guide](/user-guide/getting-started#3-creating-your-first-route).

 ```
 ---